 Degree of collateralization for at least

 Cash 100%

-Fixed rate securities (depending
+Fixed rate securities (depending on

-on rating and type of instrument) 102%
+rating and type of instrument) 10%

 Equities (depending on liquidity) 104%

 ETFs 102%

 Convertible bonds 104%

-The above degrees of collateralization apply to collateral received in securities lending transactions and (reverse) repurchase agreement transactions as well as transactions with OTC derivatives.
+The above degrees of collateralization apply to collateral received in securities lending transactions and (reverse) repurchase agreement transactions as well as transactions with OTC derivatives h) The Fund (or its representatives) carry out a daily valuation of the securities received.
+Should the value of collateral previously provided appear to be insufficient in view of the amount to be covered, the counterparty must provide additional collateral at very short notice.